Abhishek-1310/data_science_lab/README.md

 13:- SQL_Databases:= learn how to make databases connection and import library and execute query

 14:- MongoDB:- learned how to connect mongodb with python and perform lots of operations like find, insert, delete etc

+15:- Web Api:- learned about api , web api difference between them and there priciple